rchain/bounties/projects/dictionary.md

 The rho-calculus is a formalism intended to combine the higher-order facilities of lambda calculus with the pattern matching of term rewriting.
 Source: [Rho Calculus](https://en.wikipedia.org/wiki/Rho_calculus) at Wikipedia.

+#### LADL
+LADL stands for Logic as a Distributive Law.
+Intuitively, it’s about a kind of transformation from one view of the collective to another.
+The LADL algorithm says that formulae are like an image of the Queen of England made out of lots of smaller scale images of the Queen.
+The fact, however, that it is possible to do this systematically for every formula gives us the right to treat formulae themselves as providing the means to build collectives that functionally resemble individuals.
+Source: "E Pluribus Unum 2.0" RChain position paper (not yet published).

+## Rholang

+#### Rholang
+Rholang is a fully featured, general purpose, Turing-complete programming language built from the rho-calculus.
+It is a behaviorally typed, r-eflective, h-igher o-rder process language and the official smart contracting language of RChain.
+Its purpose is to concretize fine-grained, programmatic concurrency.
+Source: [Contract Design](http://rchain-architecture.readthedocs.io/en/latest/contracts/contract-design.html#rholang-a-concurrent-language) in RChain Architecture.

+#### RhoVM
+Each instance of the Rho Virtual Machine (RhoVM) maintains an environment that repeatedly applies the low-level rho-calculus reduction rule, expressed in the high-level Rholang contracting language, to the elements of a persistent key-value data store.
+The “state” of RhoVM is analogous to the state of the blockchain.
+Source: [Execution MOdel](http://rchain-architecture.readthedocs.io/en/latest/execution_model/rhovm.html) in RChain Architecture.

+#### Rosette
+The RhoVM “Execution Environment” will later be introduced as the “Rosette VM”.
+The choice to use Rosette VM hinged on two factors.
+First, the Rosette system has been in commercial production for over 20 years.
+Second, Rosette VM’s memory model, model of computation, and runtime systems provide the support for concurrency that RhoVM requires.
+RChain has pledged to perform a modernized re-implementation of Rosette VM, in Scala, to serve as the initial RhoVM execution environment.
+Source: [Execution MOdel](http://rchain-architecture.readthedocs.io/en/latest/execution_model/rhovm.html) in RChain Architecture.

 ##  Rho API